nocturn9x/giambio/README.md

 of problems with exception propagation and cancellation, which is an issue shared by other old libraries like tornado and gevent.

-To address this problem, libraries like trio and curio were born, implementing a new paradigm called _Structured Concurrency_, which makes the async model much easier to use and reason about.
+To address this problem, a couple of very smart people came up with a new paradigm called _Structured Concurrency_, which makes the async model much easier to use and reason about.
 The two main players in this space are trio and curio.